Security Pattern – Source Code Management

 Overview

-The following security pattern describes controls for protection of company developed source code from external and internal threats.
-Source code management is utilised to track modifications to a source code repository, maintain history of changes to a code base and helps resolve conflicts when merging updates from multiple contributors.
+This security pattern outlines controls for protecting company-developed source code from external and internal threats.
+Source code management is used to track modifications to a repository, maintain a history of changes to a codebase, and resolve conflicts when merging updates from multiple contributors.

-The use of git repositories as a distributed source code management has become the defacto solution for most organisations, rather than traditional centralised source code version control solutions.
+Git repositories, as a distributed source code management system, have become the de facto solution for most organisations, replacing traditional centralised source code version control solutions.

 Typical challenges